amason083/Itunes_Draft/README.md

 # Webpage

 Snippit - Users will search for an artist and a certain amount of songs from their discography.
-Once they hit search, they will have a list of songs buy that artist and they will be able to listen to a snippit of each song to figure if you are interested in this artist.
+Once they hit search, they will have a list of songs by that artist and they will be able to listen to a snippit of each song to figure if they are interested in this artist.

 # Purpose_Statement